ascherer/cwebbin/README.txt

 % The CWEB programs by Silvio Levy are based on programs by D. E. Knuth.
 % They are distributed WITHOUT ANY WARRANTY, express or implied.

-% This README file was last updated February 19, 2017 by Andreas Scherer.
+% This README file was last updated November 1, 2018 by Andreas Scherer.

 % The following copyright notices extend to the respective parts of the
 % changed or added source code introduced in this patch only, not to the